MacGruber (film): Critical response

 John DeFore of The Hollywood Reporter felt it was "utterly disposable but diverting."
 Peter Travers of Rolling Stone praised the "unabashed affection" of Taccone's directorial style while commending Forte's performance as "contagious."
 The Boston Globe's Ty Burr deemed it "a lot better than it should be," while criticizing its "smugness" and abundance of toilet humor.
 In contrast, Andrew Schenker of Slate Magazine felt that "MacGruber's at its best when it's most vulgar, when its foul-mouthed and essentially insane hero is free to indulge in his signature bits of raunchy whimsy."

 A. O. Scott of The New York Times called it "a film that poses a philosophical question fundamental to our inquiry here, namely: 'Why does this exist?'"
 Andrew Pulver of The Guardian was similarly negative, commenting, "Only the merest hint of amusement is to be found in this uninspired latest effusion from the conveyor belt that is Saturday Night Live."
 Entertainment Weekly's Lisa Schwarzbaum called it a "naughty throwaway in all senses of the word throwaway-90 minutes of talented performers doing and saying dumb, crude stuff in pursuit of an elusive laugh."

 Chris Tilly of IGN UK gave it 3 out of 5 stars saying "When the film is funny, it's very funny."

 Jon Peters of KillerFilm gave it 3 out of 5 stars saying "It's consistently funny and it didn't need gray tape to do it.
 It's funny in the old Airplane! humor, mixed with a little Mel Brooks, type of way ...
 But none of this would work, if it wasn't for Will Forte's brilliant blend of witless charm and dumb ass heroics."

 The film has since been deemed a cult classic.
 "MacGruber is destined to become quoted in college dorms and midnight showings for years to come," wrote Elliott Smith of the Seattle Post-Intelligencer shortly after its release.
 In reference to its relation to other SNL films, Scott Tobias wrote that MacGruber and the film Hot Rod "may be just as poorly received, but their rhythms are unpredictable and exciting, shocked to life by moments of anti-comedy and wacky deconstruction.
 Hardcore comedy devotees pick up on them like a dog whistle."
 Matt Singer, in a retrospective review for The Dissolve, deemed it a "cult favorite in the making," remarking, "MacGruber stands out by defying every rational commercial impulse. ...
 Whatever your personal opinion of it, it's hard to dispute that Taccone's direction, Forte's performance, a wildly unpredictable script, and a general go-for-broke attitude all make MacGruber unique."
 Filmmaker Christopher Nolan is a big fan of MacGruber, and has said "there are a couple of moments in that film that had [me] howling uncontrollably."
+Forte has says he regrets a gay panic joke in the film.